 Field Trip To Tenerife

 Here, conditions are more conducive to astronomical observations and students spend a week gaining practical experience of making astronomical measurements using a large telescope at a professional observatory.
+This is an important part of an astronomer's training and this is where the Physics and Astrophysics degrees start to diverge.
+This is encapsulated ina student's comment made after the one-week trip: "When I came out here I felt like a Physicist.
+At the end of week I feel like an Astrophysicist."

 Years 3 and 4

 The BSc (F3F5) and MPhys (F521) courses start to diverge in Year 3.
 Both of them however build on the understanding of physics that has been acquired in the first two years to develop and expand knowledge of astrophysical objects.
-While there are still physics modules (quantum mechanics, particle and nuclear physics), astrophysics modules now dominate the weekly timetable with modules such as cosmology, stellar physics, galaxies.
+While there are still physics modules (quantum mechanics, particle and nuclear physics), astrophysics modules now dominate the weekly timetable with modules such as cosmology, planetary physics, stellar physics, galaxies.
 In Year 4 (for the F521 course), even more specialised modules are introduced to bring students to a level of knowledge that will make them able to start a PhD in the field (stellar dynamics, physics of the interstellar medium, compact objects — black holes and neutron stars, radiative phenomena).

 Furthermore, some modules bring students in direct contact with the most current research through attendance to seminars and the teaching of research skills.
 Our research directly informs the teaching we deliver to the extent that advanced modules have to be updated every year to keep them current and relevant.